contract1/beck-lith-sdk-public/README.md

 ??
 Enterprise inquiries: becker.direction@gmail.com (NDA required)

-## 📦 How to Run the Demo
+## How to Run the Demo

 **Requirements:**
 - Windows PowerShell 5.1+
-- Node.js (only for initial setup — not used in demo)
+- Node.js (only for initial setup â€” not used in demo)

 **Steps:**
 powershell